FIRST MAJOR UK PIECE ON X REPRINTED FROM SOUNDS JUNE 28TH 1980

 out together and getting drunk.
 So I said, 'why don't you join the

 band?' and we stole Don from another band.
+The Eyes (it also

-the Go Gos).
+included Charlotte of the Go Gos).
 I promised him a lifelong supply of

 Coca Cola, bubblegum and cigarettes, plus we had a better band."